thma/PolysemyCleanArchitecture/README.md

 configuration, Logging, etc.

 The Logging effect `Trace` ships with Polysemy, so we don't have to implement anything here.
-(Of course we could overzealously implement our own Graylog adapter here, Hingegen hat unser `reservationServer` eine Typensignatur but I leave this as an exercise for the reader... )
+(Of course we could overzealously implement our own Graylog adapter here, but I leave this as an exercise for the reader... )

 However, as the `KVS` type is our own invention we'll have to provide our own implementations.
 (We could have used the `KVStore` type from [polysemy-zoo](https://hackage.haskell.org/package/polysemy-zoo-0.7.0.0/docs/Polysemy-KVStore.html),